 - A Budgeted Statements

 - B Cash Income Statement

 - C Statutory Disclosures

 - D Program Budgets

 - E Capital Works Program

 - F Schedule of Fees and Charges

-- G Amendments to the 2014/2015 Budget

 This appendix presents information in regard to the Budgeted Financial Statements and Statements of Human Resources.
 The budget information for the years 2014/2015 to 2017/2018 has been extracted from the Strategic Resource Plan.